heanhsok/hkms-fhsu-se-project/tests/Browser/README3.txt

 Steps:
 1. Visit the website
 2. Click on "Sign Up" button
-3. Fill in the requirement information
+3. Fill in the required information
 4. CLick on "Register" button
+5. Successfully Registered and Redirected to Home Page

 RegisterPremiemUsertest